-The Annual Poster Exhibition Competition (sponsored by the Cockrell School Student Affairs Office and the Student Engineering Council), to be held on Wednesday, April 9th, 2014 from 11:00 AM - 1:00 PM in the ETC "T-Room" Atrium, is a wonderful opportunity for you to present your research findings to judges (including EAB members, professors, and graduate students).
+The Annual Poster Exhibition Competition (sponsored by the Cockrell School Student Affairs Office and the Student Engineering Council), was held on Wednesday, April 9th, 2014 from 11:00 AM - 1:00 PM in the ETC "T-Room" Atrium, and was a wonderful opportunity for engineering undergraduates to present their research findings to a panel of judges (including EAB members, professors, and graduate students).

-Cash prizes will be awarded to the top 3 in both the underclassmen (Freshmen/Sophomores) and upperclassmen (Juniors/Seniors) division.
-1st place is $300, 2nd place is $200, and 3rd place is $100.
+We would like to thank you for participating in this year's exhibition!
+We had an amazing turn out and had a lot of great posters!
+Below are the winners of the competition.
+Cash prizes were awarded to the top 3 in both the underclassmen (Freshmen/Sophomores) and upperclassmen (Juniors/Seniors) division.
+1st place was $300, 2nd place was $200, and 3rd place was $100.

 For reference, the guidelines for the 2014 competition are listed below :